jamieroche1987/sighthound-meet-website/README.md

 5. Choose the branch in the drop down box, in this case MAIN
 6. Choose the directory in the next drop down box, in this case ROOT
 7. Then click SAVE
-8. It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn green and have a Green tick to the left of the link to the live site
+8. It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn GREEN and have a GREEN tick to the left of the link to the live site
 9. Another way to find the live site is to navigate to settings, on the left menu click on pages and this will get you to the same point.

 * These commands were used for version control during project: